 Some people venture into entrepreneurship knowing what industry they want to conquer and what type of business they want to start.
 However, for many new entrepreneurs, it can be difficult to figure out how to start a business and exactly what kind of business is the best choice.
 It’s tough to find that perfect idea.

-We’ve compiled a list of the most profitable small businesses for 2020.
+We’ve compiled a list of the most profitable small businesses.
 Each of these business types is growing quickly and can provide you with a good living.
 Even better, none of them require a lot of capital to start out with.
-With the right combination of hard work, determination, and resourcefulness, you can start one of these most profitable businesses in 2020.
+With the right combination of hard work, determination, and resourcefulness, you can start one of these most profitable businesses.

 With the rise of technology, many of these most profitable businesses fall under the realm of online business ideas—but not all of them.
 You’ll also find ideas that fall within the realm of childcare, others that correspond more to B2B services, and some that suit entrepreneurs who are looking to be on the move with their businesses.
 This being said, there’s nothing to say that any business idea that you come up with won’t be profitable, but if you’re looking for a good place to start, you’ll want to check out this list of the most profitable small businesses:

 1. Auto Repair

 Taking a car to the shop for even simple repairs can be a challenge.
 After all, most of us use our cars to get from place to place— that means taking a car in for repairs often either involves a long wait at the repair shop, renting a vehicle for the day, or coordinating a ride with a friend or spouse.
 These options are both expensive and inconvenient.